Diethood » Recipes » Dinner Recipes » Pork Recipes » Easy Breaded Pork Chops

 • Preheat oven to 350°F.

-• Lightly coat a 13×9-inch baking dish with cooking spray and set aside.
+• Lightly coat a 9×13-inch baking dish with cooking spray and set aside.

 • Combine milk and egg in a bowl; whisk until well incorporated.

-• Arrange pork chops in previously prepared baking dish.
+• Arrange the pork chops in the baking dish.

-• Bake for 20 minutes, flip over the pork chops, and continue to cook for 12 to 15 minutes more, or until cooked through.
-Pork is done when internal temperature registers at 150°F.
+• Bake for 20 minutes, flip over the pork chops, and continue to cook for 12 to 15 minutes more or until cooked through.
+Pork is done when the internal temperature registers at 145°F.

-• Combine all ingredients in your food processor and process until smooth, scraping the sides of the bowl with a spatula as necessary.
+• Meanwhile, combine all the pesto ingredients in your food processor and process until smooth, scraping the sides of the bowl with a spatula as necessary.

-• If you prefer, add more extra virgin olive oil for a thinner consistency.
+• If you prefer, add more olive oil for a thinner consistency.

-• Remove pork chops from oven and let stand a few minutes.
+• Remove the pork chops from the oven and let stand for about 5 minutes.

 Notes

-• To Freeze: Wrap tightly in plastic and freeze for up to 3 months.
-Let thaw fully in the fridge overnight.
+• To Freeze: Wrap the pork tightly in plastic and freeze for up to 3 months.
+Let thaw thoroughly in the fridge overnight.

 • To Reheat: Place on a baking sheet in a 350°F oven until just warmed through.